Neck pain and neck stiffness, a very common condition.

 Despite the individual nature of neck pain there can often be common signs seen between individuals.
 One such issue is often a weakening of the “core” muscles of the neck.
 Research has shown that in many neck related disorders that these muscles are impaired and that by retraining them along with appropriate physiotherapy can achieve a far better result in neck pain sufferers.

-What are neck muscles we want to train ?
+What are the deep neck flexor muscles we want to train ?

 To begin with its best to look at the muscles in the neck as 2 layers or cylinders surrounding the cervical vertebrae.